 ‘The festering war in Syria is the most brutal tragedy of our time.
 Leïla Vignal spells it out in all its horrific details: the revolution, its suppression and fragmentation; the destruction, displacement and economic collapse; and the plans for discriminatory reconstruction.’ — Nasser Rabbat, Aga Khan Professor of Islamic Architecture, MIT

-Leïla Vignal is Associate Professor of Human Geography at Université Rennes 2 and the editor of The Transnational Middle East: People, Places, Borders.
+Leïla Vignal is Professor of Geography at the École normale supérieure, Paris, and the editor of The Transnational Middle East: People, Places, Borders.
 Specialised in cities, globalisation and transnational dynamics in the Middle East, since 2011 she has studied the transformations of Syria and of its society through the war.